Matt Freije: Professional career

 After being drafted 53rd and subsequently released by the Miami Heat before the start of the season, Freije latched on with the New Orleans Hornets during the 2004–05 season, where he appeared in 23 games—11 of which he started.
 He averaged 4.0 points and 2.7 rebounds before being released later in the season.
 On December 26, 2004, Freije set his career high for both points and rebounds by registering 12 points and 11 rebounds in a 100–91 loss to the Cleveland Cavaliers.

 One year later, during the 2006–07 season, Freije was signed by the Atlanta Hawks and appeared in 19 games and averaged 2.1 points per game.
 His best day as a Hawk was on December 10, 2006, when he shot 4–5 from the field en route to an 8-point, 5-rebound day against the Sacramento Kings.
-At the present time, Freije has appeared in 42 games, with career averages of 3.2 points and 2.0 rebounds per game.
+During his NBA career Freije appeared in 42 games and averaged 3.2 points and 2.0 rebounds per game.